andrea-pizzo/andrea-pizzo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am postdoctoral scholar in the [WiSeCom](https://www.upf.edu/web/wisecom) group at [Universitat+Pompeu+Fabra] (https://www.upf.edu), Barcelona, supervised by [Prof. Angel Lozano] (https://www.upf.edu/web/angel-lozano).
-Before that, I was a postdoctoral scholar with [Prof. Thomas Marzetta] (https://wireless.engineering.nyu.edu/thomas-marzetta/) for two years in the [NYU Wireless] (https://wireless.engineering.nyu.edu) group at New York University (https://engineering.nyu.edu), USA.
-I received my Ph.D. degree in Information Engineering at the [University of Pisa] (https://www.unipi.it), Italy, under the supervision of [Prof. Luca Sanguinetti] (https://people.unipi.it/luca_sanguinetti/).
+I am postdoctoral scholar in the [WiSeCom](https://www.upf.edu/web/wisecom) group at [Universitat Pompeu Fabra](https://www.upf.edu), Barcelona, supervised by [Prof. Angel Lozano](https://www.upf.edu/web/angel-lozano).
+Before that, I was a postdoctoral scholar with [Prof. Thomas Marzetta](https://wireless.engineering.nyu.edu/thomas-marzetta/) for two years in the [NYU Wireless](https://wireless.engineering.nyu.edu) group at New York University(https://engineering.nyu.edu), USA.
+I received my Ph.D. degree in Information Engineering at the [University of Pisa](https://www.unipi.it), Italy, under the supervision of [Prof. Luca Sanguinetti](https://people.unipi.it/luca_sanguinetti/).

 #Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.